nosas/blog/toonvision/classification/article.md

 ## Model interpretation and visualization

 Neural networks are often considered to be black boxes: they learn data representations that are difficult to interpret in human-readable form.
-You throw a bunch of data at a network of math functions and it solves all of your problems; it's basically magic.
+You throw a bunch of data at a network of math functions and it solves all of your problems; it's magic.

 Convolutional neural networks - specifically for image classification problems - are quite the opposite.
 We can visualize the convnet's activations - intermediate layer outputs - as heatmaps and clearly understand what the model is looking for in an image.